How to Read Forex Charts: A Beginner's Guide [Full Edition]

 • The 15-minute, five-minute and one-minute forex charts, tend to suit traders who hold positions for very short periods of time such as day traders and scalpers.

-How to Read Candlestick Charts
+How to Read Forex Candlestick Charts

-I'll now discuss Forex trading chart analysis in detail.
 Below is an example of the two most basic types of candlestick formations: the buyer candle and the seller candle.

 Both candles give useful information to a trader:

-• The high and low price levels tell us the highest price and lowest price made within the timeframe selected.
+• The high and low price levels tell us the highest price and the lowest price made within the timeframe selected.

-• The seller candle, shown by a red, or sometimes black body tells us that sellers won the battle during the selected time period.
+• The seller candle, shown by a red or sometimes black body, tells us that sellers won the battle during the selected time period.
 This is because the closing price level is lower than the opening price level.

-• The buyer candle, shown by a green, or sometimes white body tells us that buyers won the battle during the selected time period.
+• The buyer candle, shown by a green, or sometimes white body, tells us that buyers won the battle during the selected time period.
 This is because the closing price level is higher than the opening price level.

-• If after the seller candle, the next candle goes on to make a new low then it is a sign that sellers are willing to keep on selling the market.
+• If after the seller candle, the next candle goes on to make a new low, then it is a sign that sellers are willing to keep on selling the market.
 This weakness will cause some traders to initiate short (sell) positions, or hold on to the short positions they already have.

 • If after the buyer candle, the next candle goes on to make a new high then it is a sign that buyers are willing to keep on buying the market.
 This strength will cause some traders to initiate long (buy) positions, or hold on to the long positions they already have.

 The usefulness of candlestick charts does not stop there.
-When learning how to read candlestick charts it is also worthwhile looking at some of the major types of unique patterns they make, as they help traders in their decision-making process.
+When learning how to read candlestick charts, it is also worthwhile looking at some of the major types of unique patterns they make, as they help traders in their decision-making process.

 Bullish Candlestick Chart Patterns